Rakeela/dragora-notes/2021-11-6-One-Hundred-and-Ninety-Fifth.md

 ~210 calories, "Big Cup Peanut Brittle" Reese's.
 I've been wanting this ever since I got it, even though it's technically Christmas candy that I picked up after the initial spree(s).
 Running total:  ~700 calories.
 Current time:  9:25 AM.
 Maybe I should keep the "Kooky" pop-tart bites.
 Seeing them every time I open my candy hoard up is discouraging.

 ---
+The voices in my head encouraged me to play the game Winds of Change today, as a deeply furry visual novel.

+This game is emotionally uncomfortable to me, and I wonder what it's doing with its Purity vs Corruption meters.
+It pretends to be not tracking the player's decision, but as soon as I picked Fortaime in one of those Purity vs Corruption choices, I got a Fortaime trading card from Steam.
+Not cool.

+Today, at least, I can eat my frustrations away.  ~170 calorie per 2 Reese's "pumpkins", and I'm eating three of them.
+That's ~262 calories.
+Running total:  ~962 calories.

+---
 Back to [[day-post-archive]]